AmarachiOkereke/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+The output of the first console.log(x) is 10 because it reads the value of the global variable (x).
+The console.log(y) throws a reference error of not defined because the variable y, is a local variable which exist only inside the function f1().
+The console.log(f1()) is undefined because there's no value.

 ## Question 3